Back

 What to do:

-If your pet is having trouble breathing or is making more noise than usual, it’s important to take them to the vet right away.
-This could indicate a serious problem.
+• If your pet is having trouble breathing or making more noise than usual, take them to the vet immediately

 How to Help Your Pet When They Are in Pain